 The proposed WDRs will be considered by the Regional Board at a public hearing.
-The hearing is scheduled as follows:
+The hearing is scheduled to be held during the Regional Board meeting, which is scheduled as follows:

 Date: May 7 and 8, 2009

 Time: 10:00 A.M.